Japanese Candlesticks

 Japanese Candlesticks are a comprehensive method for displaying price movements on a chart, originating from 18th-century Japanese rice traders.
 Unlike simple line charts that only show closing prices, a single candlestick provides four key data points for a specific time period: the opening price, the highest price, the lowest price, and the closing price.
 This visual structure allows traders to instantly gauge market sentiment, volatility, and the balance of power between buyers (bulls) and sellers (bears).

 Japanese Candlesticks are a form of technical analysis used to chart and analyze the price movement of securities, derivatives, and currency pairs.
-Originating in 18th-century Japan by rice merchant Munehisa Homma, they have become the standard charting method for traders worldwide.
+Originating in 18th-century Japan by rice merchant Munehisa Homma, they have become the standard charting method for traders across almost every liquid market worldwide.
 Unlike a simple line chart that connects only closing prices, a candlestick chart offers a rich, multidimensional view of price action within a specific time frame—whether it be one minute, one day, or one month.
-Each candlestick tells a story about the battle between buyers (bulls) and sellers (bears).
+This granularity allows traders to see not just where the price ended, but the entire journey it took during the session.
+Each candlestick tells a vivid story about the ongoing battle between buyers (bulls) and sellers (bears).
 It visually depicts four distinct price points: the Open, the High, the Low, and the Close (OHLC).
 The wide, rectangular part of the candle is called the "Real Body," which represents the range between the opening and closing prices.
-The thin lines extending from the body are known as "Shadows" or "Wicks," showing the extreme high and low prices reached during the session.
-The color of the Real Body is critical.
-A green (or white) body indicates that the price closed higher than it opened—a bullish session.
-A red (or black) body indicates the price closed lower than it opened—a bearish session.
-This color-coding allows traders to instantly assess market sentiment and momentum at a glance.
-By observing the shape and color of individual candles and their sequences, traders identify recurring patterns that signal potential future price movements.
+The thin lines extending from the top and bottom of the body are known as "Shadows" or "Wicks," showing the extreme high and low prices reached during the session.
+These shadows are critical as they represent "rejected" prices where one side tried to push the market but was ultimately overwhelmed.
+The color of the Real Body is the most immediate signal.
+A green (or white) body indicates that the price closed higher than it opened—a bullish session where buyers maintained control.
+A red (or black) body indicates the price closed lower than it opened—a bearish session where sellers dominated.
+This color-coding allows traders to instantly assess market sentiment and momentum at a glance without having to read individual price labels.
+By observing the shape and color of individual candles and their sequences, traders identify recurring patterns that signal potential future price movements based on historically repetitive human behavior.

 Key Takeaways